-The Center for New Crops and Plant Products at Purdue University describes clementines as medium-sized members of the mandarin orange family, but since mandarins are small, clementines end up being half the size of a regular orange.
+Clementines are medium-sized members of the mandarin orange family.
+Mandarins are small, and clementines end up being about half the size of a regular orange.
 The size is important for comparing the nutrients in clementines to other citrus fruits.
-While one clementine contains a small amount of most nutrients, two clementines have about the same nutritional value as one navel orange, providing 4 to 8 percent of the daily value for nine vitamins and minerals.

 Excellent Source of Vitamin C